 Tax LLM Program

-Loyola's Tax LLM program is not expected to subsidize our JD program.
+One factor that distinguishes us from every other Tax LLM program of which we are aware is that our Tax LLM program is not expected to subsidize our JD program.
 This allows us to be extremely selective in admissions, keep our classes small, and offer unusually high quality instruction.

 Facts that matter: